sayzlim/sayzlim.github.io/source/_posts/2010-10-19-cappuccino-of-choice.md

 If you are one of this site readers.
 Thanks, it’s my honor.
 And I’d like to get know my reader more.

 More or less, some of you might be a fans of certain blog.
 When I was learning how to design, my feed would be full of design blog.
-And it was huge scale of list post everyday published.
+And it was huge scale of list post every day published.

 It was tiring.